Birds and Trees of North America

 But then what?
 The 874 watercolors were stored, and relatively few people knew about them.
 Artists want public approval for their work, and Rex knew that he had accomplished a remarkable feat.
 Ever since printing was invented, artists have reached a wider audience by reproducing paintings and selling reproductions.

 He wanted to publish prints of his work, but the project was beset with technical problems and an almost continuous shortage of money.
-As he commented years later in his autobiography, “The idea of reproducing them [the paintings] was only a dim wraith — I understood too well difficulties and expense of such an undertaking.”
+As he commented years later in his autobiography, “The idea of reproducing them [the paintings] was only a dim wraith — I understood too well the difficulties and expense of such an undertaking.”

-“The impelling power behind all creative work is to give the observer or reader temporary forgetfulness from that eternal sense of tragedy inherent in all life.
-Contemplation of beauty brings peace and quiets the sense of fear.”
+The impelling power behind all creative work is to give the observer or reader temporary forgetfulness from that eternal sense of tragedy inherent in all life.
+Contemplation of beauty brings peace and quiets the sense of fear.

 —Rex Brasher

-Rex, Marie, and Phil Brasher formed the Rex Brasher Associates, and set about raising money.
+Rex, Marie, and Phil Brasher formed Rex Brasher Associates and set about raising money.
 They decided to publish a Herald about the project and were gratified to receive nearly one hundred subscriptions.
 The first volume published was actually the last in the series of twelve volumes, because they thought that Wrens, Chickadees, Kinglets, Thrushes, and Bluebirds were more familiar birds, and thus more appealing.

 The Associates also discovered that they had to raise the price per volume to $200, as their cost for each one was $164.
 Throughout the whole endeavor, individuals showed up at the right time to keep the project afloat by paying in advance for a volume, purchasing a painting, or simply making a donation.
 No association, however, was as fortuitous as the one with the Meriden Gravure Company of Meriden, Connecticut.
 Meriden had a well-earned reputation as a publisher of high-end art books, and they offered to copy all the original paintings at once and be paid back as the volumes were sold.
-The deal was settled with a hand-shake.
+The deal was settled with a handshake.

 The whole production was a joint effort.
 Rex's nephew Phil solicited subscriptions and handled the sale of the volumes.
 Each print is accompanied by scientific information about the birds as well as Rex’s descriptions of his encounters with them, all researched and typed by Marie, Rex's niece.